 Advanced by the new building and the philosophy it represents, the Oregon Rural Health Initiative and the continuing partnership of Sky Lakes and OHSU will influence a generation of health care providers who will focus on the community’s overall health through prevention and advocating lifestyle changes rather than merely treating illnesses as they arise.

 Top two floors — The new Sky Lakes Primary Care Clinic, which consolidates five stand-alone Sky Lakes clinics

 First floor — Cascades East Family Medicine Clinic

 Ground level — Oregon Health & Science University’s Campus for Rural Health offices, medical education space

 - Stunning views for patients

-The Sky Lakes Collaborative Health Center will host a public open house 2-4 p.m.
-Thursday, December 12.
-The building opens for patient care in January, 2020.
+The Sky Lakes Collaborative Health Center hosted a public open house on Thursday, December 12.
+The building opened for patient care in January, 2020.